 As for aldol condensation, it proceeds under acidic conditions as well as basic conditions.
 The fact that alkenes (double bonds) are formed by the elimination reaction is the same.
 However, the reaction mechanism is different from that of basic conditions.
 With the use of an acid catalyst, dehydration occurs by E1 or E2 elimination.

-Since the reaction takes place under acidic conditions, the number of bases present in the solution is extremely small.
+Since the reaction is carried out under acidic conditions, there are very few bases present in the solution.
 However, since α-hydrogen is highly acidic, the E2 reaction proceeds even with a small amount of bases.
 In addition, the reaction may proceed in the E1 reaction.

 Cyclization in Intramolecular Aldol Reactions

-If the molecule has a ketone (carbonyl group) or aldehyde (formyl group) functional group in the same molecule, it will be cyclized.
+If the molecule has a ketone (carbonyl group) or aldehyde (formyl group) in the molecule, it will be cyclized.
 This is called intramolecular aldol reaction.

 What is important is the formation of the six-membered ring compound.

-In the carbonyl compound shown above, there are two α-carbon locations.
-However, the enolate can only attack at one location.
+In the carbonyl compound shown above, there are two types of α-carbons.
+However, the enolate can only attack at one place.
 For example, in the following reaction mechanism, an eight-membered ring compound is formed.

 However, it is not possible to synthesize 8-membered ring compounds due to their high strain.
 Only compounds with 6-membered rings, which have less strain, can be obtained by intramolecular aldol condensation.